Map Jira Software Cloud custom fields

 Coveo automatically indexes the standard metadata of Jira Software issues, that is, the content of standard issue fields is indexed in generic Coveo fields such as firstname and date, as well as in Jira-specific Coveo fields starting with ji.

-Finding the ID of a Custom Field
+Finding the ID of a custom field

-You can get this information from your browser’s developer tool:
+You can get the ID of a custom field from your browser’s developer tools:

 1. In your Jira Software instance, access an issue in which the desired custom field appears.